Our nation must have a comprehensive energy policy that emphasizes conservation and a move to affordable renewable power

 High energy prices affect all of us, but are particularly troublesome for low-income households and some senior citizens, who may be forced to sacrifice certain necessities to pay for higher energy bills.
 To address this serious situation, I have consistently urged increased funding for the Low Income Home Energy Assistance Program (LIHEAP).
 This program provides much-needed assistance to low-income households in paying their energy bills.
-Additionally, I have cosponsored legislation that would give the federal government greater authority to curb excessive oil speculation and investigate and prosecute companies that engage in price gouging.
+Additionally, I have cosponsored legislation that would give the federal government greater authority to investigate and prosecute companies that engage in price gouging.

 Leading by Example on Conservation and Efficiency

 Congress must lead by example.
 Accordingly, I continue to support efforts to increase research, development, and implementation of energy efficiency technology across the nation.
 I was proud to partner with the Green the Capitol Program to reduce energy consumption in my D.C. office, before the program was terminated by the Republican Majority.
 Efficiency measures bring benefits for years to come.
 Upgrades the House made in 2010 under Democratic leadership, saw the the Architect of the Capitol, working closely with Green the Capitol, installed 30,000 energy-efficient light fixtures, and converted 2,700 bathroom fixtures to automatic, low-flow units.
 These upgrades helped to achieve a 23.3 percent reduction in water consumption in the House Office Buildings.
 In addition to these efforts, Congress’s energy reduction programs have yielded great results.
 In Fiscal Year 2010, we reduced energy consumption by 17 percent.
 Despite the program’s regrettable termination, I continue to take small but significant steps in my personal office to reduce my carbon footprint and save taxpayer dollars on energy expenses.